 After losing my daughters, a very hairy story that, yes, om neuropathic pain or not I'll write here, but after losing them, I did not give "shit" to anything.
 I had lived an unknowable Astral Hell for them and lost them.
 But none interested me anymore.
 I did not seek death, although I believed that contracting HIV would be certain death.
 I just wanted to forget.
 Who forgets that he lost two daughters in the cacophony of a hospice, to the hands of a person out of his center, completely demented by drugs….
 You forget it?
 Tell me another one!
 I was interested, yes, and always, in women with more minds.
 But the lack of people like that at night, in those days, in that “zone” was systemic and endemic….

 Now, after HIV, my interactions with women are very real.
 Before HIV, I never knew how phony I was with women.
 I thought I was the most honest guy on the planet.

 Now, I genuinely care about what a woman and I talk about, and it was my hidden agenda.

 I'm in a better place (***) now.
 I'm in a relationship with Claire that lasted three years and still counting.
 We had our son, Calvin, in October of 2017, and we have a son, Aaron Jr., who is due to arrive at the end of March of 2019.

-I am very lucky to have contracted HIV very late in the epidemic - when the remedies are good, we know about being undetectable is to be Inaudible (I = I), and we can have children who are HIV negative.
+I'm very lucky to have contracted HIV very late in the epidemic - when medicines are good, we know about being undetectable is to be Inaudible (I = I), and we can have children who are HIV negative.